react-backoffice/backoffice/README.md

     npm install --save backoffice

-### Setting up Webpack

-Backoffice needs a transpiler for its ES2016 modules + JSX.

 ### Using components

 You need to create your own React application, that takes care of routing (at least for now), handling state and so on.